-I’ve been selling real estate for 18 years, full time, in Silicon Valley.
-Until recently I had never seen a dampwood termite in this area but a few months ago I caught sight of a dead one at the Almaden Winery neighborhood (on the Cambrian and Almaden border) when our pest inspector, Miguel Torres from Thrasher Termite, noticed it.
-Luckily there were no live dampwoods to be found!
+I’ve been selling real estate since 1993, full time, in Silicon Valley.
+Until recently I had never seen dampwood termites in this area, but a few months ago I caught sight of a dead one at the Almaden Winery neighborhood (on the Cambrian and Almaden border) when our pest inspector, Miguel Torres from Thrasher Termite, noticed it and gave me an education on them.
+Luckily there were no live dampwood termites to be found!
 I thought it was a weird fluke.

 We normally don’t see the dampwood type of termite on the Santa Clara Valley floor (usually subterranean and drywood 0nly).
 Normally the dampwoods tend to live in the Santa Cruz Mountain communities (and places where it’s much damper), so I hope that this isn’t a new trend to be concerned about – either way, though, I thought you’d like to see what they look like and to be aware of the fact that it is possible to have them in San Jose or Los Gatos real estate.
 I know, I’ve seen them myself!